Modification to a Positive Labour Market Impact Assessment

 Your obligations as an employer

-We will not re-approve or reassess your previously issued positive LMIA letter and its annexes, and under no circumstances provide authorization for a change in these documents.
+We won’t re-approve or reassess your previously issued positive LMIA letter and its annexes, and under no circumstances provide authorization for a change in these documents.
 The only way we can determine whether modifications are justified is by conducting an inspection.
 When unjustified, you may be found non-compliant and subject to consequences such as a warning, an administrative monetary penalty or a ban from the Temporary Foreign Worker Program (TFWP).

 Types of modifications